nickest14/Leetcode-practice/README.md

 ### personal practice in JAVA.

 No. 6.
-ZigZag Conversion
+ZigZag Conversion <br>
 No. 7.
-Reverse Integer
+Reverse Integer <br>
 No. 11.
-Container With Most Water
+Container With Most Water <br>
 No. 12.
-Integer to Roman
+Integer to Roman <br>
 No. 15.
-3Sum
+3Sum <br>
 No. 19.
-Remove Nth Node From End of List
+Remove Nth Node From End of List <br>
 No. 23.
-Merge k Sorted Lists
+Merge k Sorted Lists <br>
 No. 65.
-Valid Number
+Valid Number <br>
 No. 68.
-Text Justification
+Text Justification <br>
 No. 71.
-Simplify Path
+Simplify Path <br>
 No. 91.
-Decode Ways
+Decode Ways <br>
 No. 100.
-Same Tree
+Same Tree <br>
 No. 102.
-Binary Tree Level Order Traversal
+Binary Tree Level Order Traversal <br>
 No. 103.
-Binary Tree Zigzag Level Order Traversal
+Binary Tree Zigzag Level Order Traversal <br>
 No. 119.
-Pascal's Triangle II
+Pascal's Triangle II <br>
 No. 134.
-Gas Station
+Gas Station <br>
 No. 191.
-Number of 1 Bits
+Number of 1 Bits <br>
 No. 223.
-Rectangle Area
+Rectangle Area  <br>
 No. 240.
-Search a 2D Matrix II
+Search a 2D Matrix II <br>
 No. 241.
-Different Ways to Add Parentheses
+Different Ways to Add Parentheses <br>
 No. 273.
-Integer to English Words
+Integer to English Words <br>
 No. 290.
 Word Pattern
 No. 299.
 Bulls and Cows
 No. 304.
 Range Sum Query 2D - Immutable